Welcome to the BU Exchange Program! This Pre-departure Page is your one-stop-shop for all program related information prior to your arrival in Boston.

 Applying for On-Campus Housing

-Exchange students will be notified by e-mail once the housing application opens – usually sometime during the first week of November.
-There is no need to e-mail the Housing Office to ask for access to the Housing Portal.
-If you hear that other students at your school received an e-mail and you did not, first check your Junk folder and then e-mail Sage Suorsa.
+Exchange students will be notified by e-mail once the housing application opens – usually sometime during the first week of May (for Fall) or November (for Spring).
+Do not email the Housing Office to ask for access to the Housing Portal.
+If you hear that other students at your school received an e-mail and you did not, first check your Junk folder and then email Sage Suorsa.
 Housing applications can be submitted online using the housing portal.
-Incoming exchange students who wish to live on-campus must submit housing applications by June 1 (Fall/November 30 (Spring).
+Incoming exchange students who wish to live on-campus must submit housing applications by June 1 (Fall) / November 30 (Spring).
 As part of the online housing application, you will submit a non-refundable $600 Housing Guarantee Payment (pay by credit card or American bank account).
 This Housing Guarantee Payment is a deposit towards the total room & board fees.
 Detailed instructions are available to assist you with the application and payment.

-Please note that signing the license agreement in the housing application represents a binding contract, so once you’ve submitted this through the online system, you will not be able to withdraw from BU Housing unless you inform them, in writing, by the December 31, 2022, deadline.
+Please note that signing the license agreement in the housing application represents a binding contract, so once you’ve submitted this through the online system, you will not be able to withdraw from BU Housing unless you inform them, in writing, by the deadline provided by the Housing Office.
 You will be assigned a room and charged room & board fees accordingly.
 The $600 Housing Guarantee Payment is non-refundable, so make sure you intend to live on-campus before applying.

 In the case of program cancellation: The Housing Guarantee Payment (HGP) of $600 will automatically be refunded to all paid students if Boston University announces cancellation of the Inbound Exchange Program.
 If your school announces cancellation of its Outbound Exchange Program after you have paid your $600 HGP, please e-mail your Program Manager, Sage Suorsa at ssuorsa@bu.edu, to request a refund.

-Please be aware that Boston University housing is usually very full, and at times overbooked, during the fall semester.
-This means that in many years the university is not able to accommodate all fall-semester exchange students in on-campus residences.
+Please be aware that Boston University housing is usually very full, and at times overbooked.
+This means that in many years the university is not able to accommodate all students in on-campus residences.
 In this case, exchange students who do not receive a room in an on-campus residence will be assigned to a room at a hotel near the BU campus.
-The hotel is considered to be “on-campus” housing for that fall semester; accommodations are usually double rooms with en suite bathrooms, like a typical hotel room.
+The hotel is considered to be “on-campus” housing for that semester; accommodations are usually double rooms with en suite bathrooms, like a typical hotel room.
 Students in the hotel will have an RA and access to laundry facilities.
-The hotel is a 15-25 minute walk from the center of the BU campus, making it about the same distance away as many of the on-campus residences.
-If you are coming to BU for the fall semester and plan to apply for on-campus housing, please be aware that it is possible you will be assigned to the hotel for the semester.
+The hotels are generally a 15-25 minute walk, or short shuttle bus ride from the center of the BU campus, making it about the same distance away as many of the on-campus residences.
 By the time you learn your housing assignment, it will no longer be possible to withdraw from on-campus housing without having to pay the full semester’s accommodation fees.
 Please take this possibility into consideration when deciding whether or not you plan to apply for University housing.

 Receiving Your Housing Assignment

-Housing assignments will be announced in your Student Link account as soon as they are available.
+Housing assignments will be announced in your MyBU Student account as soon as they are available.
 This is typically in late August for fall semester students and in early January for spring semester students.
 It is not possible to learn your housing assignments earlier than this.
+Students receiving on-campus housing should then pre-register for a move-in time slot the weekend of August 23-24, 2025 and plan to move out by Saturday, December 20, 2025 at noon.
+Students staying for the full year will receive instructions from the BU Housing Office about what to do over Winter Intersession break.

 **Once you receive your housing assignment, you may register for a move-in date and time through the Housing Portal.
 (See Phase 3.)